 The monumental armoire à bijoux was 8 feet 9 inches high by 6 feet 9 inches wide and 2 feet 2 inches deep.
 Yet, for its overall size it was probably too small to hold all the Queen’s jewels.
-The armoire was created in 1787, after the city of Paris commissioned a German cabinetmaker named Jean-Ferdinand-Joseph Schwerdfeger to create it at Marie Antoinette’s request.
+It was created in 1787, after the city of Paris commissioned a German cabinetmaker named Jean-Ferdinand-Joseph Schwerdfeger to create it at Marie Antoinette’s request.

 The cabinet that Schwerdfeger created was a graceful mahogany piece, inlaid and carved.
 It was also similar to work done by Schwerdfeger’s countryman, Jean-Guillaume Benemann.
-Benemann had been making furniture for the French court since 1784 but Schwerdfeger’s creations were said to be superior as Benemann’s works were described as “always a little dull and more than a little heavy.”
+He had been making furniture for the French court since 1784 but Schwerdfeger’s creations were said to be superior as Benemann’s works were described as “always a little dull and more than a little heavy.”

 In this case, Schwerdfeger’s cabinet had “delicate paintings under glass framed in mother-o’pearl which were executed by the miniature-painter, Degault.”
 The cabinet also showed Pompeian influence, and its gilt figures represented the four seasons having been created by the sculptor, Pierre-Philippe Thomire.
 The base of the cabinet also rested on “eight eccentric quiversful of arrows, which were then popular as supports for tables, beds, and every sort of furniture.”

-Originally delivered to Versailles, at some point, the jewel cabinet made its way to the Tuileries Palace where it remained for a time.
+Originally delivered to Versailles, at some point, the jewel cabinet belonging to Marie Antoinette made its way to the Tuileries Palace where it remained for a time.
 This can be ascertained by the sword and pikes abrasions that appear on it.
 The marks originated during the insurrection of 10 August, after Louis XVI and his family sought protection from the Legislative Assembly and Tuileries was overran by a mob.

 For anyone wishing to see this beautiful jewel cabinet, it is presently located in Marie Antoinette’s official bedroom at Versailles.
 One interesting side note: Next to the jewel cabinet is a hidden and barely discernible door.
 This was the door through which Marie Antoinette and her ladies escaped on the night of 5/6 October 1789, when the Paris mob stormed Versailles.

-- Chisholm, Hugh, Encyclopaedia Britannica, Volume 4, 1910
+- Chisholm, Hugh, Encyclopaedia Britannica, Volume 4, 1910, p.
+24.